Applications are invited from interested and qualified candidates for the AfDB Japan Africa Dream Scholarship Program 2021/2022 fully funded to Japan.

 - AfDB contacts selected awardees, and informs partner universities.

-For more information contact Japan Africa Dream Scholarship
+For more information, visit the Japan Africa Dream Scholarship (JADS) Program.